BTBurke/caddy-jwt/README.md

 ### Advanced Syntax

 You can optionally use claim information to further control access to your routes.
 In a `jwt` block you can specify rules to allow or deny access based on the value of a claim.
-If the claim is a json array of strings, the allow and deny directives will check, of the array contains the specified string value.
+If the claim is a json array of strings, the allow and deny directives will check if the array contains the specified string value.
+An allow or deny rule will be valid if any value in the array is a match.

 ```
 jwt {